winkbrace/checkers/README.md

 ## Tests

-To run the phpunit test
+To run the phpunit tests

 ```shell
 ./vendor/bin/phpunit